graphile/crystal/docs/library.md

 # Using PostGraphQL as a Library
 Some people may want to use PostGraphQL as a dependency of their current node projects.
 This is a functionality PostGraphQL intends to support.
 As long as you are using a server framework that supports [connect][]-styled middleware, you can use PostGraphQL as a dependency.

-> Unfortunately at the moment you can only use PostGraphQL as a library in [express][] applications.
-PostGraphQL wants to support all frameworks that work with connect-styled middleware, but we are blocked on that goal until [graphql/express-graphql#82][] gets merged.

 To use PostGraphQL as a library just do the following:

 ```js